Branjosef/mvc-discussion-questions/README.md

 * What do you find confusing about the MVC pattern?

 ## Routing

 * Map the CRUD actions to the appropriate Sinatra route to the appropriate view, if any.
 What kind of HTTP request is sent for each CRUD action (`GET`, `POST`, etc)
-* Let's say you have build a Sinatra app that is a news platform.
+* Let's say you have built a Sinatra app that is a news platform.
 You have an Article and an Author model and you have controllers and routes for the CRUD actions of each model.
 You sit down at your computer and visit `http://youramazingsinatranews.example.com/articles` (not a real link!):
   - What kind of web request is this making? (i.e. is it a `GET`, `POST`, etc request?)
   - What controller action (i.e. which route in which controller) will recieve that web request?
   - What is the response that your Sinatra app will send back to the client, i.e. the browser?